syncfusion-content/asp.net-core-docs/aspnet-core/Spreadsheet/Formulas.md

 ### Initial Load

-You can add named ranges at initial load with `e-name-managers` property.
+To add named ranges at initial load by using [`nameManager`](https://help.syncfusion.com/api/js/ejspreadsheet#members:namemanager "nameManager") API, and also you can specify the name and address of the range by using [`name`](https://help.syncfusion.com/api/js/ejspreadsheet#members:namemanager-name "name") and [`refersto`](https://help.syncfusion.com/api/js/ejspreadsheet#members:namemanager-refersto "refersto") API.
+You can find the added named range list collection in Spreadsheet by accessing [`nameManager`](https://help.syncfusion.com/api/js/ejspreadsheet#members:namemanager "nameManager") API.

 The following code example describes the above behavior,

 {% highlight html %}